 Fortunately, we can take steps to combat harmful VOCs and ultimately improve our indoor air quality with sustainable solutions — that’s the whole reason we created Neoplants.

-Using synthetic biology to develop the first generation of indoor plants that can effectively purify the ambient air in your home, Neoplants are the plants of the future.
+Using synthetic biology to develop the first generation of indoor plants that can effectively purify the ambient air in your home, Neoplants are the plants of the futureOpens in a new tab..

 Join the mailing list to be the first to know about all things Neoplants.

 Ready to join our mission and start working with nature instead of consuming it?
-Click here to join us and stay in the loop about all things Neoplants as we bring to life this radically new way of breathing cleaner air.
+Click hereOpens in a new tab. to join us and stay in the loop about all things Neoplants as we bring to life this radically new way of breathing cleaner air.

 Bibliography: